whosonfirst/go-whosonfirst-iterate-git/README.md

 ### emit

-Publish features from one or more whosonfirst/go-whosonfirst-iterate sources.
+Emit records in one or more whosonfirst/go-whosonfirst-iterate/v3.Iterator sources as structured data.

 ```
 $> ./bin/emit -h
-Count files in one or more whosonfirst/go-whosonfirst-iterate/v3.Iterator sources.
+Emit records in one or more whosonfirst/go-whosonfirst-iterate/v3.Iterator sources as structured data.
 Usage:
 	 ./bin/emit [options] uri(N) uri(N)
 Valid options are: